 Case examiners must make decisions based on appropriate factors and decisions must always be made in the public’s interest.
 Case examiners must not reach decisions based on in their own private interests or the interests of anyone who might try to inappropriately influence them.

 Case examiners are required to declare any relevant interests and relationships in a declaration of interests form when they’re appointed to the role and at least on a yearly basis thereafter.
-Completed declaration forms are made available to the public on the Social Work England website.
-By doing this, they help maintain of public’s confidence in the regulator and protect themselves from any accusations that they’ve acted inappropriately or based on their own interests.

 Case examiners must also tell the case examiner operations team about any potential conflicts of interest when they’re assigned a new case.
 They must declare any potential conflicts when they initially review the case as well as when they are given the evidence bundles and full case information.